bonitasoft/bonita-doc/md/import-and-export-a-process.md

 #### Microsoft Visio 2010 (\*.vdx)

-This feature is available in the Entreprise, Performance, Efficiency, and Teamwork editions.
+This feature is available in the Enterprise, Performance, Efficiency, and Teamwork editions.

 * The Visio import format must be .vdx.
 The .vsd format is not supported in Bonita Studio.
 * Only horizontal display is supported.